ueberdosis/glyphfinder/README.md

 ## Using Glyphfinder

 Though the code is open source, we ask you to buy a license to actually use Glyphfinder.
-Your money will helps to put more time into our open source work. ✌️
+Your money will help us to put more time into our open source work. ✌️

 * 🤑 Buy a license here: https://www.glyphfinder.com ($6.99)
 * 💝 Sponsor our work: https://github.com/sponsors/ueberdosis